Rescaling Algorithms for Linear Conic Feasibility: Introduction

 The full support kernel algorithm was first presented in the conference version \cite{IPCO-version}.
 The image algorithm and the maximum support variants for both the kernel and dual problems are new in this paper.
 The full support image algorithm was also independently obtained by Hoberg and Rothvo{\ss} \cite{rothvoss}.
-The oracle version of the full support image algorithm was also used in~\cite{submod} to develop new polynomial and strongly polynomial algorithms for submodular function minimization.